Article 8.

 (b) Any person requesting a challenged ballot shall have the letter "C" entered at the appropriate place on the voter's permanent registration record.
 The voter's name shall be entered on a separate page in the pollbook entitled "Challenged Ballot," and serially numbered.
 The challenged ballot shall be the same type of ballot used for absentee voters, and the chief judge shall write across the top of the ballot "Challenged Ballot # __ ," and shall insert the same serial number as entered in the pollbook.
 The chief judge shall deliver to such voter a challenged ballot together with an envelope marked "Challenged Ballot" and serially numbered.
 The challenged voter shall forthwith mark the ballot in the presence of the chief judge in such manner that the chief judge shall not know how the ballot is marked.
 He shall then fold the ballot in the presence of the chief judge so as to conceal the markings and deposit and seal it in the serially numbered envelope.
 He shall then deliver such envelope to the chief judge.
 The chief judge shall retain all such envelopes in an envelope provided by the county board of elections, which he shall seal immediately after the polls close, and deliver to the board chairman at the canvass.

-(c) The chairman of the county board of elections shall preserve such ballots in the sealed envelopes for a period of six months after the election.
+(c) The chairman of the county board of elections shall preserve challenged ballots in the sealed envelopes for a period of 22 months after the corresponding election or as otherwise specified in federal law, whichever is greater.
 However, in the case of a contested election, either party to such action may request the court to order that the sealed envelopes containing challenged ballots be delivered to the board of elections by the chairman.
 If so ordered, the board of elections shall then convene and consider each challenged ballot and rule as to which ballots shall be counted.
 In such consideration, the board may take such further evidence as it deems necessary, and shall have the power of subpoena.
 If any ballots are ordered to be counted, they shall be added to the vote totals.
 (1979, c.
 357, s.
 3; 1993 (Reg.
 Sess., 1994), c.
 762, s.
-28; 2017‑6, s.
-3; 2018‑146, s.
-3.1(a), (b).)
+28; 2017-6, s.
+3; 2018-146, s.
+3.1(a), (b); 2023-140, s.
+14.)

 § 163-89.
 Procedures for challenging absentee ballots.

-(b) Who May Challenge. – Any registered voter of the same precinct as the absentee voter may challenge that voter's absentee ballot.
+(b) Who May Challenge. - Any registered voter of the same county as the absentee voter may challenge that voter's absentee ballot.

 (c) Form and Nature of Challenge. - Each challenged absentee ballot shall be challenged separately.
 The burden of proof shall be on the challenger.
 Each challenge shall be made in writing and, if they are available, shall be made on forms prescribed by the State Board of Elections.
 Each challenge shall specify the reasons why the ballot does not comply with the provisions of this Article or why the absentee voter is not legally entitled to vote in the particular primary or election.
 The challenge shall be signed by the challenger.